 She girds herself with strength / and invigorates her arms.

 Even after hearing of Haman's plan to kill the Jews, Esther was hesitant to appear unbidden before the king (an action punishable by death) and beg for mercy.
-But Esther girded herself with strength...the strength of both the Jewish people (whom she asked to fast and pray) and the strength of her own prayers.
+But Esther girded herself with strength...the strength of both the Jewish people (whom she asked to fast and pray) and of her own prayers.